 C. An employee requiring sick leave must, if required, provide the Sheriff with evidence of such need.
 For absences in excess of three (3) days, or in cases where there is reasonable suspicion of abuse, the Sheriff may require the employee to submit substantiating evidence, including, not limited to, a physician's certificate.
+(Revised 7-1-91)

-- D. If any employee does not have adequate accrued sick leave time, the Sheriff may grant the use of accrued vacation, compensatory, and/or personal leave in lieu thereof.
-In no case, however, will sick leave be granted in lieu of vacation time. - E. Sick leave shall be charged on an hourly basis for each full hour or major portion of an hour of sick leave taken.
+D. If any employee does not have adequate accrued sick leave time, the Sheriff may grant the use of accrued vacation, compensatory, and/or personal leave in lieu thereof.
+In no case, however, will sick leave be granted in lieu of vacation time.

+E. Sick leave shall be charged on an hourly basis for each full hour or major portion of an hour of sick leave taken.
 Holidays occurring during a sick leave period shall not be counted as sick leave time.
-Sick leave taken during a biweekly pay period shall be charged before sick leave earned that pay period is credited. - F. An employee separated from the service shall earn sick leave only through the last working day for which he/she is entitled to pay.
+Sick leave taken during a biweekly pay period shall be charged before sick leave earned that pay period is credited.

+F. An employee separated from the service shall earn sick leave only through the last working day for which he/she is entitled to pay.
 Upon death, retirement, permanent disability, or termination of an employee after ten (10) years of full-time employment or its equivalent if the employee has not served as a full-time employee for reasons other than discharge for just cause, an employee shall be compensated for total accrued sick leave at the rate of one (1) hour's pay at his/her regular hourly rate for every three (3) hours of sick leave accrued to a maximum payment of eight-hundred (800) hours.
 (Revised 1-1-01)

-An employee who is eligible for purchase of service credits under the Nevada Public Employee's Retirement System (PERS), and who elects to convert unused sick leave (\$^1/\sigma\$ x sick leave, up to the cap maximum), vacation and/or compensatory time into retirement service credit shall be responsible for contacting County Payroll, PERS and the Deferred Comp Provider directly to coordinate the purchase of service credit at least sixty (60) days in advance of their anticipated retirement date.
+An employee who is eligible for purchase of service credits under the Nevada Public Employee's Retirement System (PERS), and who elects to convert unused sick leave ($^{1}/{3}$ x sick leave, up to the cap maximum), vacation and/or compensatory time into retirement service credit shall be responsible for contacting County Payroll, PERS and the Deferred Comp Provider directly to coordinate the purchase of service credit at least sixty (60) days in advance of their anticipated retirement date.
 The County Payroll Department, upon an employee's written request, shall calculate the sick, annual leave, and compensatory time payout estimate, minus applicable taxes and deductions, to determine the approximate net amount the employee will have to purchase retirement credit.
-The employee shall be advised of this amount that may be used to purchase retirement credit.
-The employee is solely responsible for making timely arrangements and entering into an agreement with PERS to purchase the service credit and with the Deferred Comp Provider to coordinate the amount of final payout to be deducted and deposited by County Payroll with the Deferred Comp Provider which in turn is transferred to PERS.
-County Payroll must receive a Deferred Comp Provider Change Form from the employee authorizing the payroll deduction form their final paycheck before they can proceed to deduct the amount designated as of their termination of employment, (provided their leave banks have not been reduced since the estimate was determined).
+The employee is solely responsible for making timely arrangements and entering into an agreement with PERS to purchase the service credit and with the Deferred Comp Provider to coordinate the amount of final payout to be deducted and deposited by County Payroll with the Deferred Comp Provider Change Form from the employee authorizing the payroll deduction form their final paycheck before they can proceed to deduct the amount designated as of their termination of employment, (provided their leave banks have not been reduced since the estimate was determined).